The 4 Best Tips to Master Race-specific Training

 Well, the only tests I take now are every three years so that I can feel qualified to sit behind the wheel of an automobile.
 But another type of test that I take is on race day.
 A race is like a physical version of an exam.
-It's there to measure how well you prepared yourself and how well you work your way through all the "problems" that are presented.
-One thing that I feel that I have learned over all my years of racing is how to "do well on the test."
+It’s there to measure how well you prepared yourself and how well you work your way through all the “problems” that are presented.
+One thing that I feel that I have learned over all my years of racing is how to “do well on the test.”
 Here are some of the tricks that I’ve successfully used to gain over forty podium finishes in my age group, in marathons and ultra-marathons.

 It is no surprise that many races, not large enough to attract the Kenyans, are won by locals.
 You can call it the “home field advantage,” but what does that mean?
 Quite simply, it means that the locals get to practice on the course and familiarize themselves with all the nuances of the layout.
 They know when they can afford to rest, when to push the pace, and how to adjust their effort level with all of the little demands that the course will throw at them.
 The smart runners know what to expect and they train accordingly.
 Regardless of the distance, race-specific training gives you a huge advantage whether you’re trying to beat the competition or going for a PR.

 What is race-specific training?
 It’s gearing your training towards the specific challenges of the event in which you’re about to participate.
 Training this way will leave you better prepared for anything that may come up on race day.
 Is the course hilly or flat?
 Will there be any aid stations?
 Are there trails, pavement, or concrete?
 Will weather be a factor.
 Will the start be crowded?
 Answering these questions will allow you to have a clearer sense of how to train yourself to be ready for anything when race day comes.